genFD/react-part-I-projects/01-components-props-jsx/readme.md

 You can read it as "if `numPizzas` is _greater_ than 0" (i.e the list is not empty, so the condition is true) then `(?)` display the list, otherwise `(:)` render `<p>We're still working on our menu.
 Please come back later </p>`

 **Note**: Notice how we defined two constants `pizzas` and `numPizzas` locally (inside the function component) .
-This is because we want to keep the function pure.
-React components have to be pure functions in terms of props and state.
+This is because we want to keep the function _pure_.
+React components have to be _pure_ functions (must not have side effects) in terms of props and state.

 - In react, when you want to display multiple similar components from a collection of data, you can use a JavaScript array method like `map()`.
 We only need to show several instances of the same component using different data : the `pizza name`, `the image`, the `ingredients`, `the price`, and `soldOut`.

-1. Our pizzas array looks like this:
+As a reminder, our `pizzaData` array looks like this:

 ```js
 const pizzaData = [